codycarroll/birdsense_TNC/README.md

              f"Weekly BirdSense Report - {program}", # email subject
              msg)
 ```
-The program specific recipients are defined in [definitions.py](https://github.com/tnc-ca-geo/birdsense/blob/main/definitions.py) in the [Modify user definitions](### Modify user definitions) step.
+The program-specific recipients are defined in [definitions.py](https://github.com/tnc-ca-geo/birdsense/blob/main/definitions.py) in the [Modify user definitions](### Modify user definitions) step.

 ### Test your repo
-After completing all the modifications above, we can triggle a test run and debug accordingaly.
+After completing all the modifications above, we can trigger a test run and debug accordingly.
-First is to change trigger mechnism to "push", which means the GitHub Action will run the workflow whenever there is a change (Commit) to the repo.
-To do so, we need to update the codes mentioned in the "Set up a schedule to run repo action" above to the ones in the actions.yml file under .github/workflows folder with the following lines:
+The first is to change the trigger mechanism to "push", which means the GitHub Action will run the workflow whenever there is a change (Commit) to the repo.
+To do so, we need to update the codes mentioned in the "Set up a schedule to run repo action" above to the ones in the actions.yml file under the .github/workflows folder with the following lines:
 ```
 on:
   push: